zunayeed/Web-Development-/css-study-materials.md

   <li>Three</li>
 </ul>
 ```
-* Attribute Selector
+## Attribute Selector
-The CSS attribute selector matches elements based on the presence or value of a given attribute.
+The CSS attribute selector matches elements based on the presence or value of a given attribute
+* **it can be used to select images of a particular source or all inputs of a particular type**
-/* <a> elements with an href matching "https://www.goole.com" */
+`/* <a> elements with an href attribite matching "https://www.goole.com" */`

 `a[href="https://www.google.com"] {
   color: green;